-Revised policy states that upon successful rehabilitation of a loan, the guarantor or any other holder that reported the loan as a default must request that the consumer reporting agency to which the default was reported remove the default status from the borrower's credit history.
-Revised policy also includes in the Glossary a definition of consumer reporting agency.
+Revised policy states that upon successful rehabilitation of a loan, the guarantor and any other holder that reported the loan as a default, must request that the consumer reporting agency to which the default was reported remove the default record from the borrower's credit history.
+Revised policy also includes in the Glossary, a definition of Consumer Reporting Agency.